 Making Dog Treats with Colourful Fruits and Vegetables

 Naturally coloured fruits and veggies are one of the easiest ways to add colour, as well as flavour and healthy goodness.
-There are options for almost every colour except true blue, as must “blue” foods like blueberries actually tint purplish.
-The the idea of getting sciencey with cabbage or baking soda just doesn’t appeal to my taste bud logic.
+There are options for almost every colour except perhaps true blue.
+Most blueish foods, like blueberries, actually tint purplish.
+Getting sciencey with cabbage or baking soda doesn’t appeal to my taste buds.
 Eww.
 I’d rather just skip the blue!
-Remember, although many fruits and veggies are safe for most dogs, some should be avoided.
+The dogs would probably agree, too.
+Haha!
+Although many fruits and veggies are safe for most dogs, some should be avoided.
+If in doubt, leave it out.

-Since pureed fruits and veggies are typically good binders, they work very well in dough for baked biscuit dog treats or truffle mixtures.
-They can also be added to prepared gelatin to make gummy treats, but remember to account for the full liquid volume when calculating the required amount of gelatin.
-They can be used either straight-up or blended with other ingredients to make frozen treats.
+Since pureed fruits and veggies are typically good binding ingredients, these can work very well when making dough for baked biscuit dog treats or truffle treat mixtures.
+They can also be added to prepared gelatin to make gummy dog treats, just remember to account for the full liquid volume when calculating the required amount of gelatin.
+Or simply use one of our recipes where the measures are all done for you.
+Purees can also be used straight-up or blended with other ingredients to make frozen dog treats.
+If your dog likes chilly treats, pupsicles are some of the easiest homemade treats to make and it’s very simple to customise mixtures.

 Making Dog Treats with Naturally Coloured Juices and Powders

-If you are looking to colour a dough, icing, gelatin, or other mixture, juices or powders can be easier for adapting a recipe or adding a concentrated punch of colour.
-I often use powders in homemade treats. they’re easy to use, colourful, and our dogs seem to really love most of the tasty and smelly add-ins.
+If you are looking to colour a dog treat dough, icing, gelatin, or other mixture, then using naturally coloured liquids, juices, or powders can sometimes be easier for adapting a recipe.
+They’re also great for adding a concentrated punch of colour, especially some of the powders.
+I often use pre-made powders in homemade treats.
+They’re easy to use, colourful, and our dogs seem to love many of these tasty and smelly add-ins.
+See the list below for some of our favour natural food colourings for dog treats.

 Coloured Dog Treat Ingredient Options

-Here are some of my go-to natural colouring ingredients for homemade dog treats:
+Here are some of my go-to natural food colouring ingredients for making homemade dog treats:

 - RED – Beetroot, Strawberry, Raspberry